DANSI/blynk-server-original/README.md

         data.folder=/tmp/blynk

 + Folder for all application logs.
-Will be created if it doesn't exist
+Will be created if it doesn't exist. "." is dir from which you are running script.

         logs.folder=./logs